Whatsapp Icon

 2. Border: Edges are irregular, ragged, or blurred.

-3. Color: The color is not uniform and may include shades of brown or black, sometimes with patches of pink, red, white, or blue.
+3. Colour: The colour is not uniform and may include shades of brown or black, sometimes with patches of pink, red, white, or blue.

 4. Diameter: The spot is larger than 6mm across (about the size of a pencil eraser), though melanomas can be smaller.

-5. Evolution: The mole is changing in size, shape, or color.
+5. Evolution: The mole changes in size, shape, or colour.

 Treatments for Melanoma